Floccinaucinihilipilification1/COMP30880/README.md

 The GUI was altered to remove the number based menu and to instead use a button based system.
 The code was also changed so that the relevant information for all of the operations would be printed to the text area.
+For SA/GA, it supports autosaving result.

 Requirements for running the java executable:
 The Java executable